-Note: As at 31 December 2021, the Group's interest in the associate has been reduced to zero.
+The associate is accounted for using the equity method in these consolidated financial statements.
+Since the year ended 31 December 2021, the Group's interest in the associate has been reduced to zero.

-During the year ended 31 December 2021, the Group has discontinued the recognition of its share of losses because the share of losses of the associate exceeded the Group's interest in the associate and the Group has not obligation to take up further losses.
-The amounts of the Group's unrecognised share of losses of this associate for the current year amounted to approximately RMB1,000 (2021: RMB44,000) and the cumulative unrecognised share of losses amounted to approximately RMB45,000 (2021: RMB44,000).
+Since the year ended 31 December 2021, the Group has discontinued the recognition of its share of losses because the share of losses of the associate exceeded the Group's interest in the associate and the Group has not obligation to take up further losses.
+The amounts of the Group's unrecognised share of losses of this associate for the current year amounted to approximately RMB300 (2022: RMB1,000) and the cumulative unrecognised share of losses amounted to approximately RMB45,300 (2022: RMB45,000).